python/cpython/Doc/library/traceback.rst

 .. function:: walk_stack(f)

-   Walk a stack following f.f_back from the given frame, yielding the frame and line number for each frame.
-If f is None, the current stack is used.
-   This helper is used with *Stack.extract*.
+   Walk a stack following ``f.f_back`` from the given frame, yielding the frame and line number for each frame.
+If *f* is ``None``, the current stack is used.
+This helper is used with :meth:`StackSummary.extract`.

    .. versionadded:: 3.5

 .. function:: walk_tb(tb)

-   Walk a traceback following tb_next yielding the frame and line number for each frame.
-This helper is used with *Stack.extract*.
+   Walk a traceback following ``tb_next`` yielding the frame and line number for each frame.
+This helper is used with :meth:`StackSummary.extract`.

    .. versionadded:: 3.5